Advanced Quantizer Designs for FDD-Based FD-MIMO Systems Using Uniform Planar Arrays: Introduction

 \IEEEPARstart{M}{assive} multiple-input multiple-output (MIMO) systems {are} a strong candidate to fulfill the throughput requirements for fifth generation (5G) cellular networks \cite{Ref_Mar10}. {To maximize the number of antennas in a limited area, two-dimensional antenna arrays, e.g., uniform planar arrays (UPAs) and cylindrical arrays, that host antennas in both vertical and horizontal domains are being prominently considered in practice \cite{Ref_Han98,Ref_Nam13}.
 Among various 2D array solutions, UPAs are of great interest to simplify signal processing for three-dimensional (3D) channels for FD-MIMO.} Massive MIMO employing a UPA structure is known as full-dimension (FD) MIMO because of its ability to exploit both vertical and horizontal {domain beamforming} \cite{Ref_3GPP15381,Ref_3GPP150057,Ref_3GPP150560,Ref_Li13,Ref_Cho15,Ref_Cho15_con}.

-{To fully exploit FD-MIMO, accurate channel state information (CSI) for both domains is critical.} Channel estimation techniques relying upon time division duplexing (TDD) can leverage channel reciprocity if the transmit and receive arrays are calibrated \cite{Ref_Ngo13,Ref_Rog14}.
-Most current cellular systems, however, exploit frequency division duplexing (FDD) where the receiver should estimate, quantize, and feed back the downlink CSI to the transmitter.
+{To fully exploit FD-MIMO, accurate channel state information (CSI) for both domains is critical.} Channel estimation techniques relying upon time division duplexing (TDD) can leverage channel reciprocity if the transmit and receive arrays are calibrated \cite{Ref_Ngo13,Ref_Rog14}. {Moreover, it has been recently verified that the spectral efficiency of TDD-based massive MIMO increases without bound as the number of antennas grows, even under pilot contamination \cite{Ref_Bjo18}.} Most current cellular systems, however, exploit frequency division duplexing (FDD) where the receiver should estimate, quantize, and feed back the downlink CSI to the transmitter.
 The high dimensionality of a massive MIMO channel {could} cause {large overheads for downlink} channel training and quantization processes \cite{Ref_Has03,Ref_AuY07,Ref_AuY11,Ref_Cho13,Ref_Cho15JJ,Ref_Cho14,Ref_Noh14}.
 We focus on CSI quantization for FD-MIMO in this paper and refer to \cite{Ref_Cho14,Ref_Noh14,Ref_Han17} {and the references therein for the massive MIMO downlink training problem.}

 The majority of CSI quantization codebooks have been designed under the assumption of spatially uncorrelated Rayleigh fading channels, which are uniformly distributed on the unit hypersphere when normalized. {To quantize these channels, the codewords in a codebook should cover the unit} sphere as uniformly as possible \cite{Ref_Muk03,Ref_Lov03,Ref_Lov08}.
 For spatially correlated channels, the codebooks have been carefully shaped based on the prior knowledge of {channel statistics \cite{Ref_Lov04,Ref_Lov06,Ref_Xia06,Ref_Rag07,Ref_Rag15}.}